VCGIdbroderick/vt-school-districts/README.md

 * **Supervisory union** updates:
     * No changes or updates

+* **Town Boundary** updates:
+    * No changes or updates along town boundaries that are also SD/SU boundaries

 * **Density calculations** (in school district layer):
     * Using 2023 population estimates by town, update population density following procedure above.